RiccardoRicci23/SoftwareAndComputing_project/README.md

 In this framework i'm showing part of my Master Thesis work.
 The core of this work is a little group of macros i wrote to perform the analysis of ALPIDE-bent chips, which are under study for the upgrade of the ALICE Inner Tracking System (ITS3), during CERN LHC Long Shutdown 3 (LS3).

-The aim is to analyse the output .root files coming from the Corryvreckan program - used to process/reinterpret raw data coming from the August testbeam at DESY (inserire qualcosa dalla TWIKI qui magari).

 # Short Setup description

-The experimental setup is made of 3 ALPIDE flat chips + 1 ALPIDE BENT chip + 3 ALPIDE flat chips, where the central BENT chip in the middle is called Detector Under Test (DUT).
+The testbeam was carried out at DESY and to perform the chip charachterization that a 5.4 GeV electron beam has been chosen The experimental setup is made of 3 ALPIDE flat chips + 1 ALPIDE BENT chip + 3 ALPIDE flat chips, where the central BENT chip in the middle is called Detector Under Test (DUT) and the others have been considered as reference planes.
+The adjustable position on the y-axis allowed to center the beam direction on different regions of the chip.

 ////// IMAGE WITH THE SETUP & ALPIDE PHOTO/S

 # The program
+The aim is to analyse the output .root files coming from the Corryvreckan program - used to process/reinterpret raw data coming from the August testbeam.
+In particular, some macros to extract/analyse data from multiple files were needed.
 Large part of the macros originally comes from SWAN, where i have written them as a first step: so that also some notebooks are present in this work as example.

 The framework consists of 3 main structures/phases: